Skip to main content

 To change the web UI port from the default of 80, following these instructions:

-1. SSH into your leader Pioreactor.
+1. SSH into each Pioreactor in your cluster, leader and workers.

 2. We'll edit the lighttpd configuration first: